Jake On Jake: Word Of Mouth

 Jake is a writer that has published four novels, has two out for submission with his agent, and is currently writing a new novel that will be released under a pen name.
 Which means he’ll have to figure out word of mouth for a whole other person that doesn’t actually exist.
 He’s excited about this.
 No, really, he is.
 Check out his novels, his podcast, his free weekly drabble release, or anything else by clicking on the links to the side.
 Oh, and spread the word if you’d like.
 He wouldn’t mind at all.

 Posted on November 28, 2012, in Jake On Jake and tagged apocalypse, baseball, bible, bubble gum, cannibals, castles, curse, dead, dead mech, drabble, dragons, exclamation, fantasy, fiction, future, genre, heartbreak, horror, interview, jake, Jake Bible, Jake on Jake, keeps, marketing, mech, mummies, mummy, mythology, novel, podcast, podcasts, ponies, promtion, rainbows, science, science fiction, scifi, screwdriver, self-publishing, shotgun, social networking, summit, theology, tyrants, undead, unicorns, vampires, writing, zombie, zombies.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Jake On Jake: Word Of Mouth.